TheSave-afk/Distributed-System-with-JMS/README.md

 For execution on Eclipse:
 1. Create different configurations of Publisher class
-2. Every Publicher configuration must have as parameter the ID (ex.
+2. Every Publisher configuration must have as parameter the ID (ex.
 1,2,3,...)